climateinteractive/enroads-guide/docs/guide/background.rst

 **Non-CO2 Emissions Affect Temperature Significantly**

-Methane, N2O and the F-gases are controlled by the Methane & Other slider.
+Methane, N\ :sub:`2`\O, and the F-gases are controlled by the Methane & Other slider.
 Adjusting this has a large impact on temperature.
 This implies significant changes in livestock management and consumption, waste management, fertilizer use, and industry.
-These emissions make up around 26% of total greenhouse gas emissions.
+These emissions currently make up around 28% of total greenhouse gas emissions.

 *Addresses questions such as*:

 •	“We’ve done a lot in energy – why haven’t we solved the climate crisis?”

-*To illustrate this point*: See the “Greenhouse Gas Net Emissions by Gas – Area” graph and adjust the Methane & Other slider.
+*To illustrate this point*: See the “Greenhouse Gas Net Emissions by Gas – Area” and "Greenhouse Gas Net Emissions" graphs and adjust the Methane & Other slider.
 See the scenario below – moderately reducing Methane & Other emissions achieves a large reduction in 2100 temperature.

 .. image:: ../images/media/image55.png